3 Ways You Can Defend A Patent Infringement Lawsuit

 - Client’s patents cited by plaintiff

-- Client’s patents in similar IPC/CPC of the patents asserted against plaintiff
+- Patents of clients in similar IPC/CPC of the patents asserted against plaintiff

 - Client’s patents in the top IPCs (at least 5% patents) of plaintiff

 Using these parameters, , we extract workable assets from the client’s portfolio.
-These workable assets are then used to identify potential cases for counter assertion.
+These workable assets, then, identify potential cases for counter assertion.

 What if I have no patents to assert?

-“The one advantage of suing HTC is that the company doesn’t have a big patent portfolio to strike back with,” says R. Polk Wagner, a law professor at the University of Pennsylvania.
+“The one advantage of suing HTC is that it doesn’t have a big portfolio to strike back with,” says R. Polk Wagner, a law professor at the University of Pennsylvania.

-Considering the cost involved in a patent lawsuit, it is advisable to consult an IP expert who won’t take more than few thousand dollars but can help you avoid a patent infringement lawsuit, which would otherwise cost you millions.
+Considering the cost involved in lawsuit, it is advisable to consult an IP expert who won’t charge you much.
+But, he/she can help you avoid a patent infringement lawsuit, which would otherwise cost you millions.

 – Aman Goyal (ICT Licensing) and The Editorial Team